MathiasRenner/bitleaf-blog/_posts/2018-04-27-optimize-ubuntu-18-04-for-privacy-security-and-usability.md

 At the beginning, you are asked about which tasks you want the tool to do:

 <img class="alignnone size-full wp-image-1416" src="https://bitleaf.de/wp-content/uploads/2018/04/Selection_001.png" alt="" width="872" height="333" />
+<h3>All done within just 5 minutes</h3>
+This software is easy to use and not depending on specific user behavior.
+It's intended to help everyone, regardless if he uses his Ubuntu just for browsing or for professional video editing.

+It takes about minute of downloading and starting the software, and about 5 minutes of watching the software performing its magic - it's really that easy!
 <h3>How to use</h3>
 Visit its <a href="https://github.com/bitleaf/optimize-ubuntu">Github page</a> and get started.
 If you have any feedback or suggestions of how to improve it, please open a Github issue, create a pull request, or leave a comment!
 There are many options to further improve the tool.
 Let's collaborate on it!